openvinotoolkit/openvino/docs/articles_en/learn-openvino/llm_inference_guide/llm-inference-hf.rst

 * **Dynamic quantization** enables quantization of activations of MatMul operations that have 4 or 8-bit quantized weights (see :doc:`LLM Weight Compression <../../openvino-workflow/model-optimization-guide/weight-compression>`).
   It improves inference latency and throughput of LLMs, though it may cause insignificant deviation in generation accuracy.
 Quantization is performed in a group-wise manner, with configurable group size.
 It means that values in a group share quantization parameters.
 Larger group sizes lead to faster inference but lower accuracy.
-Recommended group size values are: ``32``, ``64``, or ``128``.
+Recommended group size values are ``32``, ``64``, or ``128``.
 To enable Dynamic quantization, use the corresponding inference property as follows: